hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 The [Retrieve Business Details](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/business-details-api#Retrieve%20business%20details) endpoint will provide the information HMRC holds for a specific self-employment or property business.

-The [Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/obligations-api#Retrieve%20Income%20Tax%20%28Self%20Assessment%29%20Income%20and%20Expenditure%20Obligations) endpoint provides obligation dates for all self-employment businesses, including grace periods and whether obligations have been met or not.
+The [Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/obligations-api#Retrieve%20Income%20Tax%20%28Self%20Assessment%29%20Income%20and%20Expenditure%20Obligations) endpoint provides obligation dates for all self-employment and property businesses, including grace periods and whether obligations have been met or not.

 Note: the obligations for property obligations cover both FHL and non-FHL.